 Almost every state imposes regulatory requirements on educational institutions that have physical facilities located within the state's boundaries.
 These regulatory requirements establish standards in areas such as educational programs, facilities, instructional and administrative staff, marketing and recruitment, financial operations, addition of new locations and educational programs, and various operational and administrative procedures, some of which are different than the standards prescribed by the Department of Education or the Arizona State Board for Private Postsecondary Education.
-In addition, several states have sought to assert jurisdiction over educational institutions offering online degree programs that have no physical location or other presence in the state but that have some activity in the state, such as enrolling or offering educational services to students who reside in the state, employing faculty who reside in the state, or advertising to or recruiting prospective students in the state.
-State regulatory requirements for online education vary among the states, are not well developed in many states, are imprecise or unclear in some states, and can change frequently.
-In the future, states could coordinate their efforts in order to more aggressively attempt to regulate or restrict schools' offering of online education.
+In addition, several states have sought to assert jurisdiction over educational institutions offering online degree programs that have no physical location or othe researce in the state but that have some activity in the state, such as enrolling or offering educational services to students who reside in the state, are not well developed in many states, are imprecise or unclear in some states, and can change frequently.
+In the future, states could coordinate their efforts in order to more aggressively attempt to regulate or restrict schools' offering on online education.